percona/percona-backup-mongodb/doc/source/docker.rst

 Passing Environment Variables When Creating a Container
 ================================================================================

-By using the ``-e`` option, you can set any environment variable when creating your docker container.
+By using the ``-e`` option, you can set any environment variables when creating your docker container.
 The following example sets a bunch of environment variables in ``docker run``.
 Make sure to repeat ``-e`` for each environment variable.